 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs"), amendments to IFRSs and interpretations issued by the International Accounting Standards Board ("IASB"), also comply with the applicable disclosure provisions of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the applicable disclosure requirements of the Hong Kong Companies Ordinance.
-They have been prepared under the historical cost convention, except for some financial instruments, insurance contract assets or liabilities.
+They have been prepared under the historical cost convention, except for some financial instruments, insurance contract assets or liabilities and reinsurance contract assets or liabilities.